odewahn/thebe-server/docs/rackspace-create-cluster.md

 ![Cluster dashboard](images/rackspace-cluster.png)

+## Download the credentials for the swarm

 Once you've got the cluster running, you'll need to download the credentials file by clicking the "Download credentials" link in the "Action" area.
 (It looks like a circle with an arrow pointing down.)

 When you unzip it, you'll see a new directory whose name looks like a UUID or a swarm id.

 ```
 $ unzip thebe-test.zip